This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Spread carbohydrates throughout the day by eating 3 small to medium-sized meals plus 2 to 4 snacks.
-You may need to eat a snack in the evening to avoid low blood sugar levels during the night.
+- Spread carbohydrates throughout the day.
+Try eating 3 small to medium meals and 2 to 4 snacks.
+You may need to eat a snack in the evening to prevent low blood sugar during the night.
 Eat the same amount of carbohydrate during meals and snacks each day.
-This will help keep your blood sugar level steady.

 Foods that contain carbohydrate: